Types of Kettlebell Exercises

 Below are some exercises which will feature (of variations thereof) on almost every beginner, intermediate and advanced kettlebell program.
 These kettlebell exercises compliment and improve the basic moves of the human body and because of this off set mass of the kettlebell, the body recruits increased stabilization. will improve strength throughout the body and lead to better mobility.

-Once they are mastered at a given weight, there are options to add in variations for more difficulty, add an additional kettlebell or simple increase weights.
+Once they are mastered at a given weight, there are options to add mroe volume (reps) or add in variations for more complexity, add an additional kettlebell or simple increase weights.
 These key kettlebell exercises can be grouped as follows:

 These are not starter exercises and you should build up to these exercises.
 Check out some fundamentals here.
 Whilst they can not all be mentioned in this post, we note the some of the key kettlebell exercises.
 For each we make give some ideas of the exercises prepare with and to follow on after.